jakearmijo/next-ArmijoPortfolio/blogposts/launch-portfolio-site.md

 template: "blog-post"
 tags: 'Google Domains, Netlify, Nextjs, Gatsby, DNS, Portfolio Site'
 ---
-## How I launched my portfolio site with Google Domains and Netlify
+# How I launched my portfolio site with Google Domains and Netlify

 ____________________________________________________________

 Hello Everyone, I knew I wanted to create my website a little while ago.
 I looked at different tech options and tried to select which one would be best.
 I knew **[Next.js](https://nextjs.org/)** and **[Gatsby](https://www.gatsbyjs.com/)** were popular choices so I mainly researched those.
-After Boot camp, I did make a full React-based portfolio, but it was large and slow on load time.
+After Boot camp, I did make a full [React-based portfolio](https://reactjs.org/), but it was large and slow on load time.
 I knew I could research how to improve this, but I thought I would change the pace and try something new.
 I was reading about how server-side rendering would be better for load time.
 I chose Next over Gatsby because I thought it was a bit newer.
 I enjoyed the Next tutorials while going through them, so I converted the React-based project into a Next.js project.

 </br>

 When I started to research domains and where to purchase them, I checked GoDaddy first (just because I'm 30 and I've always seen and heard their name) I also stumbled into Google Domains which I quickly leaned towards as the price was even with the range I was seeing and I wanted to have something from a brand I knew.
-I also came across sites such as  A2, Bluehost, Netlify, or Namecheap.
+I also came across sites such as  [A2](https://www.a2hosting.com/), [Bluehost](https://www.bluehost.com/content/bluehost/en), [Netlify](https://www.netlify.com/), or [Namecheap](https://www.namecheap.com/).
 I honestly have no advice as I'm sure if you have made it this far the process is decently simple with any provider you chose.
 In the end, the final check-out price was $12 for 1 year that I set to reoccurring.
 There was also an option on there to have a "work" email address.
 For example, you can choose info@jakearmijo.com or something along those lines.
-This was an addon for Google Workspace and was $6 per user per month and came with 30GB of cloud storage.
+This was an addon for [Google Workspace](https://workspace.google.com/) and was $6 per user per month and came with 30GB of cloud storage.

 </br>

+## Netlify

-I watched this **[incredible tutorial](https://explorers.netlify.com/learn/nextjs)** by Cassidoo and I applied it to my site in order to get it up and running with a basic Netlify URL.
+I watched this **[incredible tutorial](https://explorers.netlify.com/learn/nextjs)** by [Cassidoo](https://cassidoo.co/) and I applied it to my site in order to get it up and running with a basic Netlify URL.
 The process for Netlify to add my custom domain after I had purchased it from google domains is posted below.

 ![Netlify](../public/images/netlifyLogo.png)